glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 * sleeping: 7 hours per day
 * washing: 2 times 3 minutes per day for teeth and 15min per day for body
-* eating: 2 times 20 minutes per day for lunch and dinner with 10 minutes per day for the breakfast
+* eating: 2 times 20 minutes per day for lunch and dinner, with 10 minutes per day for breakfast
 * seeing friends: at least one time per week for several hours
 * practicing sport: 3 hours per week
 * doing the other tasks: several hours per week (taking out the trash, preparing the meals, doing housework, shopping, do-it-yourself ...)

-These activities are not really dependent and with the same priority for me.
+These activities are not really dependent on each other and have the same priority for me.
 Now I sequence them for each period of a day and of a week.

-I have a **calendar** where I can monitor each timescale and put my tasks, a **weekly planning** for my datelines, and a **to-do list** for daily tasks.
+I have a **calendar** where I can monitor each timescale and put my tasks, a **weekly planning** for my deadlines, and a **to-do list** for daily tasks.

-Now I redo the same things for my personal activities, and my work activities to finish the management of my time.
+Now I redo the same things for both my personal and work activities to manage my time more effectively.

-To conclude, as the time management is set of meta-concepts learned mainly with a self-education practice, here is a paradox quote to consider (translated from French):

-> Dare I set forth here the greatest, the most important, the most useful rule of all education?
-It is not to save time, but to waste it.

-Jean-Jacques Rousseau from Emile, or On Education (1762)

 # Go Further

 This article is only an introduction to time management applied to oneself by oneself.
 But the situation can be **more complex** and applied in all situations.
-For example, if you think the time management for other people in a professional context in the tech sector, if you are:
+For example, if you think about the time management for other people or projects, in a professional context for the tech sector:

 * **Tech/Team/Dev Leader** for a team composed of a group of people
 * **Tech/Project Manager/Director** for a department composed of a group of teams